BallisticLA/RandBLAS/INSTALL.md

 BLAS++ is a C++ API for the Basic Linear Algebra Subroutines.
 BLAS++ can be installed with GNU make or CMake;
 RandBLAS requires the CMake install of BLAS++.
-Random123 is collection of counter-based random number generators.
+Random123 is a collection of counter-based random number generators.

-We give recipies for installing BLAS++ and Random123 below.
+We give recipes for installing BLAS++ and Random123 below.
 Later on, we'll assume these recipes were executed from a directory that contains (or will contain) the ``RandBLAS`` project directory as a subdirectory.